sinh-png/bioDigit-Kala/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The art assets are belonged to [Dinh Quoc Nam](https://twitter.com/DINHQUOCNAM), you will need to personally ask for his permission if you want to use the arts outside of learning & prototying purposes.

-The fonts are under public domain.

-Other assets like music, sound effects added into the project in the future will be credited to their respected authors with the licenses they are under.